nectarboy/lilds/README.md

 cmake --build x64/Debug
 ```

-Included is also an example Sublime Text project file if you want to use that too.
+Included in `docs/` is also an example Sublime Text project file if you want to use that too.